-Location: This reflective light installation can be seen at the corner of Union Street & Purchase Street, New Bedford, MA 02740 at the UMass Dartmouth Star Store Campus.
-This project is very visible from the street and sidewalks through the building’s floor to ceiling glass gallery windows.
+This reflective light installation was recently seen at the corner of Union Street & Purchase Street, New Bedford, MA 02740 at the UMass Dartmouth Star Store Campus.
+This project was very visible from the street and sidewalks through the building’s floor to ceiling glass gallery windows.
 A special thanks to Umass Dartmouth CVPA for hosting this exhibition in their new Swain Studio corner space.

 New Bedford Ballet